Shane Ramsay: Storylines

 Shane returns to Erinsborough after 34 years and is celebrating with friends when he accidentally strikes Paul with a champagne cork.
 Paul invites Shane up to his penthouse, where he meets his son Leo Tanaka (Tim Kano).
 Shane meets up with Harold Bishop (Ian Smith) and Jane Harris (Annie Jones) in the local café.
 Jane and Shane reminisce about the time they got lost in the bush together.
 He then meets Paul's ex-wife, Terese Willis (Rebekah Elmaloglou), and his half-brother, Glen Donnelly (Richard Huggett).
 Shane later tells Paul that he wants to buy into Lassiters as a fair and equal partner, having made his fortune through cryptocurrency.
 Shane tells Jane about his plans and she says that going into business with Paul would be the worst decision he could make.
 Tim Collins (Ben Anderson) gives Shane information about Paul's scandals which prompts him to reconsider going into business with him.
 Shane requests to buy Paul out of his share of Lassiters, which Paul initially rejects but Lucy Robinson (Melissa Bell) attempts to secure the deal.
 After the deal is finalised, Shane sees a For Sale sign in front of his old house and calls Maria to tell her that he is considering buying.
 Shane meets Izzy Hoyland (Natalie Bassingthwaite) and they flirt, before kissing in Shane's car, but when Shane finds out she is already in a relationship, Izzy leaves.
 The pair later have sex in Shane's hotel room, after Izzy ends her relationship.
 When Paul decides to stay in Erinsborough, Shane agrees to rip up the Lassiters contract.
 He joins Jane and Mike Young at a party on Ramsay Street, where he remarks that he needs someone to take Number 24 off his hands.
 Mike later makes an offer on the house, matching the amount that Shane was going to pay.
 Shane tells Jane that he asked some old friends of hers to stop by; she greets Charlene and her husband Scott Robinson (Jason Donovan).
 As the party continues, Shane talks with Lucy, and Izzy later comes over to be with him.

+In the 2025 final the whole street including past and present residents are now looking for a new home with the news that a freeway is being built through Ramsey Street.
+Paul Robinson and Shane Ramsey each come up with a new place Ramsey Hills and Robinson Towers.
+Before the closing scene Susan, Karl and Paul are stood on Ramsey Street where Susan says she wants to fight to save the street with Karl agreeing and Paul asking “what now” ending leaving it unknown what the outcome will be.